elastisys/compliantkubernetes/docs/adr/0034-how-to-run-multiple-ams-packages-of-the-same-type.md

 - The platform stability and scalability is improved.
 - We provide extra isolation of the AMS.
 - Being able to choose from options of scaling the nodes both vertically and horizontally shows that we are flexible and we can satisfy more of the Application Developer needs.
-- We can add more labels that will better describe and schedulle our AMS services, like `local-disk` and others.
+- We can add more labels that will better describe and schedule our AMS services, like `local-disk` and others.
 - With options 1 and 3 more resources are available to the Application Developer.

 ### Negative Consequences

-- For option 2 we need to add the new label to the AMS repo and update documentation.
+- For option 2 we need to add the new label to the AMS repository and update documentation.
 - The infrastructure footprint is increased for option 2.
 - With options 1 and 3 the stability of the AMS package is reduced, because if 1 node is unresponsive then it will affect not 1 AMS package, but multiple AMS packages.

 ## Recommendations to Platform Administrators

 - Use label like: `elastisys.io/ams-cluster-name`
-- Update the AMS repo and documentation with this and set it by default to automatically picked up from kubectl
+- Update the AMS repository and documentation with this and set it by default to automatically picked up from kubectl